The System

 What is Relationship Infrastructure?

-You have organization and structure around most parts of your life and work.
+You have organization and structure around every other part of your life and work.
 You have systems for managing your finances, your calendar, your projects, your workflows.
-But when it comes to who you know?
-It's spread out across platforms — LinkedIn connections here, email threads there, coffee meeting notes somewhere else, business cards in a drawer.

 What You'll Learn